mainkoon81/Study-09-MachineLearning-C/README.md

 bias = 1.0
 ```
 4) **XOR** Multi-Layer Perceptron(cross-OR ?)
- - [**What if it's impossible to build the decision surface ?**]
+ - [**What if it's impossible to build the linear decision surface ?**]
-   - Combine perceptions: "the output of one = the input of another one"...'Neural Network'
+   - Combine perceptrons: "the output of one = the input of another one"...'Neural Network'
+   - This is a simple multi-layer feedforward neural network.
 <img src="https://user-images.githubusercontent.com/31917400/39961747-d552235e-5634-11e8-99ce-aed8a2aae548.jpg" />

+ - Set the first layer to a `Dense()` layer with an output width of 8 nodes and the `input_dim` set to the size of the training samples (in this case 2).
+ - Add a `tanh` activation function.
+ - Set the output layer width to 1, since the output has only two classes.
+(We can use 0 for one class an 1 for the other)
+ - Use a `sigmoid` activation function after the output layer.
+ - Run the model for 50 epochs.